kefth/planet-pytorch/README.md

 `python train.py -h`

-Models are saved in `save-models` using the model name and the training run.
+Models are saved in `saved-models` using the model name and the training run.

 ### Logging
 Logs are saved in the `logs` folder.
 Each model in its own folder with a folder for each run.